 Helpful Tips on How to Protect Trees from Heavy Snow

 Southeast Michigan homeowners are no stranger to the obstacles that heavy snow can create — from shoveling cars out of the driveway to navigating barely visible walkways.
-Beyond these more apparent wintertime frustrations are the hazards heavy snow creates for trees in your yard.
+Beyond this, more apparent wintertime frustrations are the hazards heavy snow creates for trees in your yard.

 Considering that Michigan averages 64 inches of snow per year, it’s natural for flakes to pile up on trees throughout the winter season — especially when a snowstorm surfaces.
 When snow starts to accumulate in heavy amounts, it’s possible for branches to droop and eventually break.
 This can lead to trunk wounds that cause decay, while also creating safety issues for your yard.